biancaglez/MATH218/syllabus.md

 #### 3) Engagement 10%

-It is difficult to explicity codify what constitutes "an engaged student", so instead I present the following rough principle I will follow: **you'll only get out of this class as much as you put in**.
+It is difficult to explicit codify what constitutes "an engaged student", so instead I present the following rough principle I will follow: **you'll only get out of this class as much as you put in**.
 Some examples of behavior counter to this
 principle: